 - Top left you will find the file name of the currently selected object. - Next to the file name you will find the objects radius (parenthesis). - Next to that the number of currently loaded objects is displayed.
 Light sources do count as well. - Below the file name you find the LOD mode.
 Initially this is AUTO, as it is selected derived from viewer distance and size of the object.
-But when altering the selected LOD with keys + and -, this will turn into LOD 1 to LOD n. - Top right you will find the frame rate. - Below the LOD info you will see the MESH INFO.
-It consists of: - $\circ\,$ The name of the currently selected mesh.
-An object consists of at least one, but usually multiple meshes. - $\circ\,$ The hierarchy below but not including including the currently selected mesh's node. - $\circ\,$ The number of vertices of the currently selected mesh. - $\circ\,$ The number of faces made up by those vertices. - Bottom left you find the current mode: MESH/VERTEX.
+But when altering the selected LOD with keys + and -, this will turn into LOD 1 to LOD n. - Top right you will find the frame rate. - Below the LOD info you will see the NODE INFO.
+It consists of: - The node which is closest to the mouse pointer right now. - The currently selected node. - The hierarchy below but not including including the currently selected node. - Bottom left you find the current mode: NODE.